ShadowKitty42/ONI-Archipelago/README.md

 3. Enable any mods you want to play with.
 4. Click the `Settings` button next to `ArchipelagoNotIncluded`
 5. Change the `Player Name` and remember this for later.
 This is the name other Multiworld players will see and will be needed in `Seed Generation`
 6. Click the `Create Mod List` checkbox.
-The game will need to restart.
 NOTE: The next step is required for the game to load enough information needed to create the Mod List
-7. After the game restarts, load any existing save file OR start a new game (at a minimum, click through the menus until you get the 3 starting Duplicants).
+7. Load any existing save file OR start a new game (at a minimum, click through the menus until you get the 3 starting Duplicants).
 8. Either close the game or return to the main menu.
 9. Navigate to the ONI Mods Folder.
 On Windows, this is either<br/>`C:/Users/[YOUR NAME]/Documents/Klei/OxygenNotIncluded/mods/config/ArchipelagoNotIncluded` OR<br/>`C:/Users/[YOUR NAME]/OneDrive/Documents/Klei/OxygenNotIncluded/mods/config/ArchipelagoNotIncluded`
 10. You should see a file called `[Player Name]_ModItems.json`.